Ebube-Ochemba/alx-backend-javascript/0x04-TypeScript/README.md

 ## Files

-> Each file contains the solution to a task in the project.
+> Each folder contains the solution to a task in the project.

 - [ ] []():

-> [test_files](): A folder of test files.
-Provided by Alx.